 Some of solé's most ardent advocates claim that drinking the tonic provides many benefits - from better sleep and more energy to fewer allergies and better mood; however, there's no research to support these claims directly.
 Rather, most of these benefits are anecdotal.

-We do know that salt performs a wide variety of functions in the human body and is essential for health when taken in appropriate amounts.
+We know that salt performs a wide variety of functions in the human body and is essential for health when taken in appropriate amounts.
 Accordingly, drinking solé or salting your foods to taste can help support systemic wellness.

 - Mineral-rich salt supports hydration.
 Your body's ability to hydrate effectively depends on salt and other electrolytes (1).